 The class diagram for Gather is rather simple.
 The main class for our application, the User, is the most complicated.
 The User has a UserID, which will be a global unique identifier (GUID).
 In addition, the user will have a collection of EventIDs which reference the events they have claimed they will attend.
 Another collection of EventIDs will represent which events the User wants to receive notifications from.
 If a user chooses to create a profile, the Picture and UserName attributes become available, which respectively are a byte array representing an image and a unique (via database query) string.
 The User class also has several operations.
 The User has a simple User() initialization operation, as well as functions to Create, Modify, and Delete events.
-"Create Event" only requires that the user specify a title, category, time, and place.
-"Modify Event" has only optional parameters, and the parameters that are not entered will simply default to whatever they were already set to for the event.
-A user who has an account has the ability to use the ChangePicture() operation as well, which changes the profile picture they use to represent themselves.
-Registered users can leave a comment on an event using LeaveComment(), and can also delete comments that they have made using DeleteComment().
+A user who has an account has the ability to use the ChangePicture() operation as well, which changes the profile picture they use to represent themselves..
+Any user can leave a comment on an event using LeaveComment(), and any user can delete comments that they have made using DeleteComment().
 Additional functionality for all users includes the ability to claim they are attending an event using AttendEvent(), and the ability to withdraw that attendance using WithdrawEvent().
 NotifyMe() and UnNotifyMe() allow a user to indicate whether or not they wish to receive notifications for an event, or halt notifications from that event, respectively.